ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 ### Labeling Hands and Forearm Images

-Since we forgot to explicitly declare the model class indecies, I wrote this script to retuns class lables definition.
+Since we forgot to explicitly declare the model class indices, we wrote a script to return class labels definition.
+This script will label which is hand or forearm.

 ```Python
 from tensorflow.keras.preprocessing.image import ImageDataGenerator